rippedpiracy/docs/PC Software/games.md

 **[FitGirl](https://fitgirl-repacks.site) (Torrent / DDL)**

 One of the most well known and reputable Repacker out there, very active and provides Torrent links with DDL mirrors.
 Only downside being the Repacks can take a long time to install depending on your hardware.
-Mostly Uploads on 1337x.to, RuTor.info, Tapocheck.net and some DDL mirrors that will be linked on her site.
+Mostly Uploads on 1337x, RuTor, Tapocheck and some DDL mirrors that are linked on her site.

 **[DODI](https://dodi-repacks.site) (Torrent / DDL)**